Carson County DWI Guide

 - Undergoing a medical screening.

 - Making Phone Calls: You have the right to make phone calls from jail.
 Use this right to contact a family member, friend, or an attorney as soon as possible.
 Explain your situation and ask for assistance.
+You can reach the Carson County Jail main phone line at (806) 537-3511.

 - Bail: Bail is a financial guarantee that you will appear in court as required.
 Bail in Carson County can vary depending on the circumstances of your arrest.
-You can either pay the full bail amount, use a bail bondsman (who charges a fee, typically 10-15% of the bail amount), or potentially be released on your own recognizance (ROR) if you meet certain criteria.
+You can either pay the full bail amount, use a licensed bail bondsman (who charges a fee, typically 10-15% of the bail amount), or potentially be released on your own recognizance (ROR) if you meet certain criteria.

 Critical Deadlines